 Because pipes lead to lakes and the ocean, where many lifeforms exist, we use an odorless resin that has been approved by the Environmental Protection Agency (EPA).

 Epoxy lining takes a fraction of the time of traditional re-piping methods.

 Because the pipe lining process is non-invasive (meaning we don’t tear your home or property apart), quiet, and quick – it is very rare that a building’s occupant be displaced.

 Cured in place – pipe lining is a new inner load-bearing pipe, allowing the older hose pipe to deteriorate completely.
-Epoxy lining can be applied to any metal pipe,in any building, structure, or environment.
-Above or below ground level.
+Epoxy lining can be applied to any metal pipe, in any building, structure, or environment.
+Pipe lining can be used above or below ground level.